sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 * Show initiative (in sourcing information)
 * Produce clear, achievable research objectives
 * Emphasize the value of/need for your research

-## Assignment: Body (Process)
-I recommend the following chapters.
-However, you can change the nomenclature or add or subtract to these as you see fit.

 * **Research**
     * *Literature Review:* Who-is-writing-what in relation to your research area(s).
     * *Related Work or Precedents:* Who-is-doing-what in relation to your research area(s).
 Conduct a comparative analysis of similar projects.
 Who or what are your competitors?
 How will it be positioned (branding) and differentiated (market and competitors or like works)?
     * *Research:* Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, investigation of other artists, designers, or entrepreneur’s work, tech research, material research, visual research, collection, interviews, observation, etc.
+        * You should decide what kinds of research / reference / inspiration is most appropr

+## Assignment: Body (Process)
+I recommend the following chapters.
+However, you can change the nomenclature or add or subtract to these as you see fit.

+ * **Research**

+    * Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, investigation of other artists, designers, or entrepreneur’s work, tech research, material research, visual research, collection, interviews, observation, etc.
         * You should decide what kinds of research / reference / inspiration is most appropriate for your project.

+* **Research Methods:**
-    * *Research Methods:* Information about your research strategy, data collection techniques, how you intend to analyze your collected data and limitations of your research.
+    * Information about your research strategy, data collection techniques, how you intend to analyze your collected data and limitations of your research.
       * Identify your research strategy (case study, survey, grounded theory, experimental research, etc.)
       * Justify why your chosen research strategy meets your research needs
       * Describe your data collection techniques (interviews, questionnaires, documents, observation, types of experiments, etc.)